-Anxiety and The Brain
+Anxiety and the brain

 In simplistic terms, the brain is made up of ‘old’ and ‘new’ parts.
 The ‘old brain’ part, our primitive reptilian brain and our limbic system, developed first.
-The systems of the old part are located towards the centre or our brains and they drive our survival responses, emotions and instincts.
+The systems of the old part are located towards the centre of our brains and they drive our survival responses, emotions and instincts.
 The ‘new brain’ system, the neocortex, is only a couple of million years old.
 It allows us to plan, imagine, analyse and make judgements.

 Old brain responses are faster than new brain responses.
 They are automatic and immediate and are geared to protect us.
 They move us away from an oncoming car before the new brain has fully registered that the car is even there.

-An important thing to know about the brain is that we are hard wired for survival and self protection, not happiness.
+An important thing to know about the brain is that we are hard-wired for survival and self-protection, not happiness.

 It is pretty crude and black and white in its reactions.
 It sees a situation as either safe or not.
 It doesn’t have the sophistication of our new brain to assess risk.
 Its job is to protect us.
 It doesn’t care if it gets it wrong.
 It makes us respond with fear or anger before the new brain even realises a threatening situation exists.

 When our old and new brains are working well together the old brain sees a threat and responds with a shot of stress hormone.
 Shortly afterwards, the new brain catches up and assesses the risk, checking whether we really need to fight or fly or freeze.
 So, a car door bangs loudly and unexpectedly.
 We jump and our heart rate increases.
 We are about to duck, run, hide, shout, when the new brain realises it’s just a car door, and we let our guard down, laugh it off and move on.

 The slightest thing makes us jump, we never really feel safe and we can see trouble in every circumstance.
-We live in the future, worrying about ‘what if’ and we lose the pleasure of life in the present moment.
-The over load of stress hormones affects the production of protein in our bodies, reducing our metabolism and weakening our immune system.
-We become physically unwell and start to feel low, maybe even depressed, which increases our anxiety….and so it goes on…..
+We live in the future, worrying about ‘what if’ and we lose the pleasure of living in the present moment.
+The overload of stress hormones affects the production of protein in our bodies, reducing our metabolism and weakening our immune system.
+We become physically unwell and start to feel low, maybe even depressed, which increases our anxiety… and so it goes on.

-Anxiety becomes an over use of the imagination.
+Anxiety becomes an overuse of the imagination.
 It is a learned habit that can be changed with professional help.

-The Neuroscience of Human Relationships - Louis Cozolino
+- The Neuroscience of Human Relationships - Louis Cozolino

 - The Compassionate Mind - Paul Gilbert

-How to Master Anxiety - Joe Griffin and Ivan Tyrrell
+- How to Master Anxiety - Joe Griffin and Ivan Tyrrell

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.